Omicron slammed essential workers. So the National Guard became teachers, janitors and more.

 ‘It’s got to get done’

-All of the Guard members at Ruby Memorial Hospital volunteered for the mission rather than being called into mandatory service.
+All of the Guard members at J.W.
+Ruby Memorial Hospital volunteered for the mission rather than being called into mandatory service.
 Beyond that, their backgrounds diverge.

 Some are doing work not too different from their civilian jobs at home: A McDonald’s employee is prepping meals for patients, and a longtime warehouse worker is carting medical supplies around ceiling-high piles of boxes in the middle of the night, looking for the right shelves.
 Others — a wedding photographer or a General Motors employee — are jumping into more foreign territory.